yanchenglee98/tp/docs/DeveloperGuide.md

 * 2a.
 The given index is invalid.

     * 2a1.
-AddressBook shows an error message.
+Hall-y shows an error message.

       Use case ends.
 * 2b.
 User enters details in the wrong format.
     * 2b1.
-AddressBook shows an error message and correct format.
+Hall-y shows an error message and correct format.

       Use case ends.